eclipse/editdor/README.md

 In development environment it is possible to use [react scan](https://react-scan.com/) to detect performance issues by analyzing the pop up on the bottom right corner.
 The complete documentation is available [here](https://github.com/aidenybai/react-scan#readme).

+### Contribution to Cataloge feature

+You will need the following [tmc]() library to run in the terminal, and have your own catalog locally:

+    go install github.com/wot-oss/tmc@v0.1.2
+    $GOPATH/bin/tmc
+    ./tmc-linux-amd64

+The most use commands to test are:

+    tmc serve
+    tmc repo add --type file <nameOfCatalog> ~/tm-catalog

+You will have a local folder inside tm-catalog folder

+    tmc list
+    tmc repo list
+    tmc repo remove <nameOfCatalog>

+### Send TD feature

+To use the **_Send TD_** feature is necessary to define on Settings pop up the Southbound URLs.
+The Send TD feature allows you to deploy your Thing Description directly to a Third Party Service.

+#### Configuration

+1. Open the Settings dialog from the main toolbar
+2. Enter your Southbound URL in the designated field (e.g., `http://localhost:8080`)
+3. Click Save to store the URL

+The feature uses the Southbound API architecture to communicate with devices.
+The TD is sent via HTTP POST to the configured endpoint.
+This enables direct deployment of your edited Thing Description to compatible WoT devices.

 ## Implemented Features:

 - JSON Editor with JSON Schema support for TD (Autocompletion, JSON Schema Validation)